omarkohl/codeandbugs.com/content/post/poker-theory-poker-night/index.md

 * If someone said they would attend but they do not, they have to buy a round of drinks for everyone the next time they come.
 * If someone commits to attending they have to transfer the money for the first buy-in to the host of the evening.
-If the participants cancels after this, their money gets added to the pot in small increments.
+If the participant cancels after this they get no refund and their money gets added to the pot in small increments.
 * Use social pressure / shame to make _folding_ expensive.
 Presumably this is what many groups do implicitly without ever consciously deciding on it.